dea-dataworks/rag-mini/README.md

 # RAG Explorer

-**A lightweight, local Retrieval-Augmented Generation app**
+**Retrieval-Augmented Generation app for local or API-based models**
-Built with Streamlit · LangChain · FAISS · Ollama
+Built with Streamlit · LangChain · FAISS · Ollama/OpenAI

+**Local Retrieval-Augmented Generation (RAG) Explorer**
+A self-contained, Streamlit-based Q&A app with document citations and guardrails.

 ![demo screenshot or gif here once you capture one]